 An ApsaraDB for MongoDB replica set instance consists of three nodes by default.
 ApsaraDB for MongoDB provides connection strings for you to connect to the primary node and a secondary node.
 The other secondary node is hidden as a backup to ensure high availability.
 If a node is faulty, the high availability system of ApsaraDB for MongoDB automatically triggers a primary/secondary failover to ensue the availability of the instance.
 You also can manually trigger a primary/secondary failover for an ApsaraDB for MongoDB instance in scenarios such as routine disaster recovery drills.

 After you log on to the ApsaraDB for MongoDB console or call the SwitchDBInstanceHA operation to trigger a primary/secondary failover for a replica set instance, ApsaraDB for MongoDB interchanges the roles of the primary and secondary nodes.

 - You can trigger a primary/secondary failover only for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.

-- After you trigger a primary/secondary failover for an instance, a transient disconnections of up to 30 seconds will occur to the instance.
+- After you trigger a primary/secondary failover for an instance, a transient connection error of up to 30 seconds will occur to the instance.
 Ensure that your applications can automatically re-establish a connection.

 - You can trigger a primary/secondary failover only for instances in the running state.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.